DANA Indonesia saves 47% with Notion – a success story

 Q1: How did Notion help DANA reduce costs by 47%?

-By consolidating multiple tools into one workspace and using database automations and templates to reduce manual coordination and licence spend.
+By consolidating multiple tools into a single workspace and using database automations and templates to minimize manual coordination and licence expenses.

 Q2: Which Notion features delivered the biggest gains?

-Linked databases, project/task templates, and database automations — enabling consistent execution and fewer handoffs.
+Linked databases, project/task templates, and database automations — promoting consistent execution and fewer handoffs.

 Q3: Can other fintechs replicate the results?

 Yes.
-Start by mapping duplicate tools, then roll out a projects hub with templates and three core automations.
-Prove ROI with licence reduction and lead-time metrics in 30 days.
+Begin by identifying duplicate tools and then establish a projects hub with templates and three key automations.
+Demonstrate ROI with licence reduction and lead-time metrics in 30 days.

 By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
 You can review the full policy at gend.co/privacy.